Search Places to Live, and billions are available, enter /NYC for 1.3 billion places, enter/Des Moines, and get 16 million locations.

 In this discussion, the initial question is how a path to excellence and quality can occur for a specific community and location.
 First, it can happen before the inevitable and dramatic change is expected.
 Second, it can function with power while expanding the impact of that change.
 Most importantly, after the change, the resource to reflect on successes and failures is well provided.

 Second, several of the tools needed are held by the social and organizational development professionals functioning in the corporate sector.
 These institutions are well into the power of diversity and can reflect the communities they engage.
-However, today they are not focused on social change in the community setting.
+However, they are not focused on social change in the community setting today.
 Why?
 Simple, they are not paid to be there.
 Nevertheless, they can be re-purposed to address these issues and provide concepts for building collaborative, innovative teams of people within a specific community.
 A partnership with organizational development firms can put positive change on the agenda.
 There is much more to a community than a vision of itself in spatial terms.
 The alternative to the first recommendation would be to have two full-time organizational development business services professionals on the staff of a community district.

 Third, it is essential to consider a broader range of social change partners within existing institutions.
 For example, restorative justice practitioners, trainers in anti-violence techniques, and artists as leaders are examples of participants in a community that can establish a foundation for positive change.
 In another district, it might be composed of a housing rights specialist, tenant organizers, coupled with financial literacy programs.
 In another, a child care facility development consultant, a gang assessment group, and a civil rights attorney.
-A highly targeted, well-resourced response could be an alternative to the first and second recommendations.
+A response, if highly targeted, could be an alternative to the first and second recommendations.

 Fourth, a citywide or regional training center would support these three components (design, organizational development, special issue teams).
 Every resource cannot be everywhere all the time and be efficient.
 Nevertheless, a core, locally trusted staff with a long-term commitment to the district is the essential “trust factor” composed of all three recommendations.
 The choice is based on local interests and need.
 The core staff, as individuals, would have the power to bring in strangers for a multiple-day or annualized program conducted over several months to offer its assessment of an unwanted condition or anticipation of a project’s impact.
 The well-timed injection of a specific professional input would prove dispositive.